craftcms/docs/docs/commerce/5.x/README.md

 ---
-description: Official documentation for Craft Commerce 4.
+description: Official documentation for Craft Commerce 5.
 ---

 # About Craft Commerce

-Craft Commerce is an amazingly powerful and flexible ecommerce platform for [Craft CMS](https://craftcms.com).
+Craft Commerce is the powerful and flexible first-party ecommerce platform for [Craft CMS](https://craftcms.com).

-Craft Commerce gives web developers an enjoyable platform to build hand-crafted ecommerce solutions, while also delivering an easy to use administration control panel for users.
-Using the power and flexibility of Craft CMS, designers and developers can build rich ecommerce experiences.
+- **Owners** appreciate Commerce’s easy-to-use administration interface, which is deeply integrated with Craft’s control panel.
+- **Customers** love the hand-crafted shopping and checkout experiences that Commerce makes possible.
+- **Developers** enjoy the freedom and speed with which they can deliver high-quality, outsize ecommerce solutions.

 ::: tip
-Do yourself a big favor and learn [Craft CMS](https://craftcms.com/) before embarking on a Craft Commerce project.
-Reading the [Craft CMS documentation](https://craftcms.com/docs/) first will also make it easier to understand the Craft Commerce documentation.
+Familiarity with [Craft CMS](https://craftcms.com/) is essential when embarking on a Craft Commerce project!
+Take a spin through the [Craft CMS documentation](https://craftcms.com/docs/) to get a sense for the blank-slate approach to content modeling
 :::